Shrutigolait/CHALLENGE-1/README.md

+Tried small challenge to compare BMi of two People

 Mark and John are trying to compare their BMI (Body Mass Index), which is calculated using the formula: BMI = mass / (height * height) (mass in kg and height in meters).